 "We will understand everything in Australia".

-And we will know who has worked well and who has bluffed, who can hold a whole race - the tyres can no longer be changed - and who will perhaps collapse in the final laps.
-The Maranello team initially defends the title with the F2004M, which was an invincible single-seater until October and is now feeling the weight of the months and the regulatory changes.
-The others have new cars on track, broken in and developed over thousands of kilometres on Spanish circuits in January and February.
-At Maranello they have admitted that this strategy could be a handicap, but they have preferred to devote as much time as necessary to the creation of the F2005, at the cost of struggling in the first four Grands Prix, because the championship is long and there is time to recover.
-The Schumacher-Bamchello pair is solid and close-knit: the German is perhaps the best ever, the Brazilian is an excellent teammate, capable of covering the German's back or winning some important races.
+The Schumacher-Barichello pair is solid and close-knit: the German is perhaps the best ever, and the Brazilian is an excellent teammate, capable of covering the German's back or winning some important races.
 There will be nineteen races: one more and a new record.
-It will be raced for the first time in Turkey at the new Istanbul autodrome, which will be completed in May.
-The designer is Hermann Tilke, who in Sepang (Malaysia), Sakhir (Bahrain) and Shanghai (China) has already built the most spectacular and safest facilities in Formula.
-The other stages remain unchanged, with the final appointment on 16 October in China.
-Renault is winter champion.
+They will race for the first time in Turkey at the new Istanbul Autodrome, which is going to be completed in May.
+The designer is Hermann Tilke, who in Sepang (Malaysia), Sakhir (Bahrain) and Shanghai (China) has already built the most spectacular and safest facilities in Formula racing.
+The other stages remain unchanged, with the final appointment on October 16 in China.
+Renault is the winter champion.
 In Spain, Giancarlo Fisichella and Fernando Alonso ran at a very fast and constant pace.
-There were few technical problems, and the Michelin tyres did well over the distance and on the single lap.
+There were little technical problems, and the Michelin tyres did well over the distance and on a single lap.
 The unknowns: there is a lack of feedback in hot weather conditions like in Australia or torrid conditions like in the next stages in Malaysia and Bahrain.
-McLaren has shown that it has resolved the reliability problems that held it back in 2004 and has in Rimi Raikkonen and Juan Pablo Montoya two attacking drivers.
+McLaren has shown that they have resolved the reliability problems that held them back in 2004 and has in Rimi Raikkonen and Juan Pablo Montoya two competitive drivers.
 So-so Williams.
 Founder Frank Williams and technical director Patrick Head admit:

 "We are behind schedule".